 Possible causes and solutions:

-- Bearing failure, which is a widespread problem among these transmissions.
+- Bearing failure is a widespread problem among these transmissions.
 To pinpoint the noise source, drive at the speed that produces the strongest noise and shift to a lower ratio.
 If the primary pulley bearing is bad, the noise will go up.
 Otherwise, the problem is most likely within the secondary pulley bearing.
 There are aftermarket upgraded bearings available on the market.

 - Faulty solenoid regulator valve, which causes low transmission fluid pressure.
 In addition to rattle and noise on acceleration, this can cause slippage and poor acceleration.